Indoor garden ideas: 16 ways to turn your home into a plant-filled haven

 2. Fill your kitchen with herbs

 Herbs are great – they make every meal feel that little bit fancier.
 A smattering of chopped chives across new potatoes, a crushed mint leaf in a mojito, the heady scent of basil as you blitz it to pesto, our mouths are watering already!

-Don't just save them for the garden though, use them as indoor plant ideas too.
+Don't just save them for the garden though, use them as part of your indoor plant ideas too.
 They'll look beautiful in a mix of multi-coloured pots in your kitchen, and will be easy to access when you're deep in the cooking zone.

 3. Create a lush planter at the end of your bed